ashleybuckner/eepromprogrammer/README.md

 ---

 # Introduction
+This project is now no longer under active development.

 This is a simple 28C64 EEPROM programmer for Rasperry Pis using an MCP23S17 port expander and some level-shifting.